dmbarbour/wikilon/docs/AwelonLang.md

 Awelon's natural numbers here are given the `#` prefix in favor of a more aesthetic representation for signed numbers.
 From there, we build a tower of numbers.
 The basic approach of building views upon views is convenient because it makes views more extensible.
 For example, if we have no support for rational numbers, we'd still see `[-4 #6 rational]` which is still sensible to a human reader.
 Support for rational numbers or hexadecimal or similar can be added if missing.

-Similarly, we could develop a view for command sequences:

-        {A,B,C} == [[A] [[B] [[C] ~ cons] cons] cons]

-There is a lot of flexibility with simple recognizing and rewriting of texts.
-Importantly, because these editable views are separate from the language compilers and interpreters, it is easy to experiment, use multiple views, and tune the programming experience to the programmer or the problem.
+Beyond numbers, we can develop editable views that are convenient for continuation-passing style, generators, or monadic computation.
+Editable views can feasibly support records and labeled data.
+Support for tables and graphs are feasible.
+Conveniently, it isn't difficult to experiment with editable views, tuning them to a user or project or developing them over time, because the views aren't the primary representation for Awelon code.

-Many editable views will have an escape for code that they isn't recognized.
-For example, the `#42` escape for natural numbers can be generalized as an escape for words `#foo` or blocks `#[raw awelon code]`.
+Most editable views should have an escape for code that they isn't recognized.
+For example, the `#42` escape for natural numbers might be generalized as an escape for words `#foo` or even full blocks `#[raw awelon code]`.
 This ensures universal access to Awelon behavior and the dictionaries.
-Of course, some DSL-inspired views might cleverly restrict programs to a subset of Awelon.
+Of course, some DSL-inspired views might cleverly constrain subprograms to a subset of Awelon to better support acceleration.

 Ideally, most editable views should be computable, in the sense of having a normal form that can be the result of a normal evaluation process.
 Computable views enable the *evaluated result* of the program to have the *same view* as our programs.
 Or perhaps another, more suitable view.
 When we add 3.141 and -0.007, we want to see 3.134 in the program output.
 Hence, `[3134 -3 decimal]` should be a normal form, perhaps via arity annotations in `decimal`.